handong1587/handong1587.github.io/_posts/leisure/2015-08-29-short-comments-on-movies.md

 (2015-07-22) *Under the Skin*:

-(2015-09-06) *Los cronocrímenes(Timecrimes)*: The story line is just like *Triangle*, but I have to say it is not so good as *Triangle*.
+(2015-09-06) *Cronocrímenes, Los(Timecrimes) (2007)*: The story line is just like *Triangle*, but I have to say it is not so good as *Triangle*.
 And I found that this type of movies has its inevitable limitation: it has to use some kind of "wrap-around bandage" to make the whole story self-justified.
 It is easy to feel bored if watch this kind of movies two or more.

 (2015-09-18) *Spy (2015)*: Just a popcorn movie.
 What impress me most is that bunch of British dirty languages..